 Try to develop email content that is valuable to your customers.
 You could send emails to raise awareness about your upcoming product launch, or to ask them for qualitative feedback for improvements.

 By automating email marketing campaigns, you can ensure that you engage with customers at the right times.
-Most companies have set up automatic email marketing campaigns, triggered by certain customer behaviors and actions.
+Most companies have set up automated email marketing campaigns, triggered by certain customer behaviors and actions.